thesoftwarejedi/TSJ.Gemini.Slack/README.md

-TSJ.Gemini.Slack
+Gemini -> Slack integration
 ================

 Provides slack integration by posting issue changes to a channel in slack.
+This includes every comment, assignment, resolution, satus chnge, and create.

 To install, download release and place in gemini's App_Data/Apps folder.
 Restart the web app (maybe a better way?
 I couldn't find one).